Explore this Section

 Friendly relationships with staff were actively encouraged.
 The rules, while restrictive in some ways, reflected the mores of the time but were generally less hide-bound then elsewhere.
 More importantly, the thrill of novelty and creativity pervaded everything.
 The syllabus was challenging and stretching beyond the experience of any, including the teachers!
 And the staff exhibited similar characteristics to the students - most were young, unknown or just setting out on ambitious academic careers that would spread the Keele experience to many other universities.
 All were exceptional in one way or another, reflecting Lindsay's impulse to bring together educated, imaginative and cooperative people for "the pursuit of truth in the company of friends".

-Another feature of Keele was an emphasis on campus residence.
-In the beginning, all students lived on campus for all years - that has been eroded gradually but even in the 21st century, Keele still has one of the highest rates of on campus residence in the UK (70% for undergraduates).
-Keele still retains its special reputation for developing students who are mature (some might question this!) and with precious social skills acquired through surviving and thriving in a close community.
+Another strong feature of Keele was a strong emphasis on campus residence.
+In the beginning, all Keele students were required to live on campus for all years of their course.
+Indeed, in the early days, all academic staff were also obliged to live on campus and a plethora of staff houses are dotted around the campus among the official buildings and student residences.
+The residence rules have relaxed gradually but even in the 21st century, Keele retains one of the highest rates of on campus residence in the UK.
+Keele also retains its special reputation for developing "mature" students with precious social skills acquired through surviving and thriving in a close community.
 And Keele remained small and beautiful - by 1960 there were still only 800 undergraduate students and less than a thousand alumni of the 1950s forging their careers.

 Photo Left: Socialising, early 1960s style.

 In 1972, Sir James Mountford stated, "Keele survived and flourished.
-Compared with other unviersities... it is still - and largely by choice - one of the smaller institutions; but it has continued to make a kind of contribution to English university education which is not parallelled elsewhere".
+Compared with other universities... it is still - and largely by choice - one of the smaller institutions; but it has continued to make a kind of contribution to English university education which is not paralleled elsewhere".

 THE KEELE LEGACY

 In 2007, the University described itself thus: